FYSETC/FYSETC-SPIDER/README.md

 - ##### 2.
 32KiB bootloader

 If you choose `32kiB bootloader` offset in Klipper `make menuconfig`.
 Then you need to flash the spider board bootloader named `Bootloader_FYSETC_SPIDER` first(If you get your Spider board after `2021/06/23`, no worries, the bootloader is on the board when it leave the factory).
 The bootloader is in the folder named `bootloader` in this repo, please follow the README in bootloader folder([github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader) or [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/bootloader))  to flash the bootloader.
 We provide pre-build firmwares with `32KiB bootloader` named `klipper-32k-USB.bin` and `klipper-32k-UART.bin` for you,find them here [github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/firmware/Klipper).
 These pre-build firmware will be outdated if Klipper update and will not match your new downloaded Klipper and cause annoying issues.
 We will try to catch up with Klipper, but i recommend to build the firmware yourself.

 ![image-20210705151337765](images/menuconfig2.png)

 - ##### 3.
 64KiB bootloader

 If you choose `64KiB bootloader` offset in Klipper `make menuconfig`.
 Then you need to flash the spider board bootloader named `Bootloader_FYSETC_SPIDER_10000` first.
 We provide this option here is for those Spiders which leave the factory before `2021/06/23` as their default bootloader is `64k bootloader`.
 The bootloader is in the folder named `bootloader` in this repo, please follow the README in bootloader folder([github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/bootloader) or [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/bootloader)) to flash the bootloader.
 We build two pre-build firmwares using `64KiB bootloader` option named `klipper-64k-USB.bin` and `klipper-64k-UART.bin` for you, find them here [github](https://github.com/FYSETC/FYSETC-SPIDER/tree/main/firmware/Klipper) [gitee](https://gitee.com/fysetc/FYSETC-SPIDER/tree/main/firmware/Klipper).
 These pre-build firmware will be outdated if Klipper update and will not match your new downloaded Klipper and cause annoying issues.
 We will try to catch up with Klipper, but i recommend to build the firmware yourself.

 ![image-20210705151951142](images/menuconfig3.png)

 - #### Communication interface

-  You have two choices here, if you use USB cable to connect RaspeberryPI and Spider, you need  to check `1.
-USB (on PA11/PA12)`.
+  You have two choices here, if you use USB cable to connect RaspeberryPI and Spider, you need  to follow `1.
+USB (on PA11/PA12)` below.
 If you use serial to connect RaspberryPI and Spider, then check `2.
 Serial (on USART1 PA10/PA9)`.

 - ##### 1.
 USB (on PA11/PA12)